-- 1 Tbsp raw honey (optional) (I don't use any sweetener)
+- Raw honey (optional) (I don’t use any sweetener)

-- I used my apple wedger and cut about 15 - 20 apples.
+- I used my apple wedger to cut the apples.
 I also left the skins on.
-They end up being very small.
-Try a batch and if you don't care for them, you can peel your apples.
+The skins end up being very small.
+Try a batch and if you don’t care for them, you can peel your apples.
 Cut the apples and place them in the pot.
 I have a 6 quart pot.
-I filled it almost ½ full.
+I filled it almost 1/2 full.

-- Then place the water in the pot.
+- Then place 1/2 cup water in the pot.

 - Sprinkle the apples with cinnamon.

 - Set the cooker for 5 minutes, closing the quick release.

 - When the timer beeps, release the steam using the quick release valve.

 - Carefully remove the lid when the air is released, place 1/2 the cooked apples at a time, in a blender, using a large spoon to scoop them out.
 I use my vita mix.
 Blend just enough to blend all the apples.
 If you like your applesauce a little chunky, you might want to peel your apples and then use a potato masher.

 - Place the applesauce in pint or quart size jars.

 - Place flats and rings on the bottles.